 During this check-in, each team and Reclamation will mutually agree upon what a larger scale demonstration at Phase 3 will look like.
 Depending on the specific technology being developed and the progress being made, the definition for larger scale demonstrations may vary.
 For example, for a sediment collection approach, a Phase 3 demonstration might be collecting 500 cubic yards of silt and sand (size gradation will be specified) from water depths ranging from 20 to 50 feet and doing this for 6 hours per day over a time period of 3 days.
 The team would have to explain how their approach would work in deeper depth.

 For a sediment transport approach, teams could be asked to demonstrate their approach by transporting sand or gravel (size gradation will be specified) at a rate of 20 cubic yards per hour, a horizontal distance of at least 500 feet, over a hill rising and falling at least 25ft and doing this for 6 hours per day over a time period of 3 days.
 Abrasion could be tested at an accelerated rate.

-Soon after the Phase 2 winners announcement, the specific locations and dates of the large scale demonstrations will be shared with each winning team.
-These demonstrations will occur during the Phase 3 demonstration period, which is approximately 9 weeks long.
+Phase 3 demonstrations will occur during the Phase 3 demonstration period, which is approximately 9 weeks long.
 During this time, teams may continue to refine their technologies until the specific demonstration itself, but they will be required to provide a written report that documents any improvements made since the submission of the Phase 2 report.
-The Evaluation panel, and possibly additional personnel from Reclamation and USACE, will attend each demonstration.
+Due to Covid-19, results will be shared virtually with the Evaluation panel, and possibly additional personnel from Reclamation and USACE, after the demonstration period.